mihirchronicles/mihirchronicles.github.io/content/notes/on-mental-models.md

     <summary><strong>Inconsistency-avoidance tendency</strong></summary>
     <br>

+We rarely do things that are inconsistent with our identity, beliefs, and habits.

-As people, we are reluctant to change or to become inconsistent.
-This means that bad habits are hard to change, but once we have learned good habits, it is easy to keep them.
+This means that bad habits are hard to change.

+To save energy, we are often reluctant to change our habits, especially bad ones.
+Such bad habits include biased thinking patterns.
+These patterns lead to cognitive errors, limiting our choice of actions in life.

+This is why learning good habits is critical because it is easier to keep them.

 <br>
 </details>